 Associate of Fine Arts in Design

-The Interior Design track offers a diverse and interdisciplinary studio environment where students experience multiple areas of design and their influences within industry, society and profession.
-Architecture, Interior Design, Industrial Design, Fashion Design, and Fashion Merchandising are areas that make up the studio culture in the Design Program at CCM.
+The Fashion Merchandising track offers a diverse and interdisciplinary studio environment whereby students gain insight to multiple areas of design and their influences within industry, society and profession.
+Architecture, Interior Design, Industrial Design, Fashion Design and Fashion Merchandising are areas that make up the studio culture in the Design Program at CCM.

-The Interior Design track provides a comprehensive foundation for students transferring to four-year colleges and universities to continue their studies and pursue a Bachelor of Science or a Bachelor of Fine Arts degree in Interior Design.
-Contemporary and traditional skillsets acquired at CCM will provide the student with immediate opportunities in industry as CAD designers, Interior Design Assistants, Color and Materials Designers, Model Home Merchandisers, Design Sales people, and Revit modelers.
+The Fashion Merchandising track provides a comprehensive foundation for students transferring to four-year colleges and universities to continue their studies and pursue a Bachelor of Science, Bachelor of Business Administration (BBA) or a Bachelor of Arts (BA) in Fashion Merchandising.
+Contemporary and traditional skillsets acquired at CCM provide the student with immediate opportunities in industry as Visual Merchandising Assistants or Interns, Window Display Coordinators, Fashion/Trade Show Assistant, and Sales and Management in Retail.

-County College of Morris has designated studio classrooms with state-of-the-art equipment and software available to all design students during their academic studies at CCM.
-The class size average is 13:1 which fosters a mentoring relationship between the student and professor.
-Studios are stocked with materials and resources which allows extensive opportunities for creative exploration in research and process.
+County College of Morris has designated studio classrooms with state of the art equipment and software available to all design students during their academic studies at CCM.
+The class size average is 12:1 in the studio; this ratio fosters a mentoring relationship between the student and professor.
+Studios are supplied with materials and resources that allow extensive opportunities for creative exploration in research and process.

-Faculty are dedicated and highly accomplished.
-Many maintain professional practice and bring real world problems to the design curriculum and classroom.
+Faculty are highly accomplished and many maintain professional practice, bringing real world problems to the design curriculum and classroom.